I'm Going Slightly Mad

 "I'm Going Slightly Mad" is a song by the British rock band Queen.
-Written by Freddie Mercury but credited to Queen, with uncredited lyrical contributions by Peter Straker, it was released as the second single from the band's 1991 album Innuendo.
-The song was released as a single on 4 March 1991, a month after the release of the album.
-The lyrics and the accompanying music video project the song as humorous and light-hearted, despite the lyrics dealing with the mental decline Mercury was experiencing as one of the effects of advancing AIDS.
+Written by Freddie Mercury but credited to Queen, with uncredited lyrical contributions by Peter Straker, it was released as the second single from the band's fourteenth album, Innuendo (1991).
+The song was released as a single on 4 March 1991 by Parlophone, a month after the release of the album.
+The lyrics and the accompanying music video project the song as humorous and lighthearted, despite the lyrics dealing with the mental decline Mercury was experiencing as one of the effects of advancing AIDS.

 The single cover was inspired by a Grandville illustration (as are the others from the album).

 Background

 "I'm Going Slightly Mad" had been mentioned by John Deacon in a letter printed in the Queen Fan Club magazine of Spring 1990.
-Deacon revealed that work was being done on the song, calling it the "whacky single."
+Deacon revealed that work was being done on the song, calling it the "whacky single".
 Mercury composed the song; he had the song's title in mind before anything else.
-During an evening with his friend Peter Straker, Mercury explained his idea for the song, which he wanted to feature lyrics of tongue-in-cheek one liners inspired by Noël Coward.
+During an evening with his friend Peter Straker, Mercury explained his idea for the song, which he wanted to feature lyrics of tongue-in-cheek one-liners inspired by Noël Coward.
 The pair then spent the night coming up with such lines.

 In his 1994 book Mercury and Me, Mercury's partner Jim Hutton recalled:

 During 1991, Mercury recorded a short, "Totally Bonkers" version of the song as a message for Queen's 1991 fan club convention.
 The version, less than a minute in length, features different instrumentation, lyrics and vocal than that used in the main, full Queen recording of the song.

-Video
+Critical reception

+Upon its release as a single, Sylvia Patterson of Smash Hits described "I'm Going Slightly Mad" as "blustering Queen pomp rock as usual".
+Chris Roberts of Melody Maker remarked, "I am prepared to go along with the perennial seer and prophet Fred Mercury.
+This is the very song where he makes the now-infamous claim that he is "a banana tree".
+So it's Fyffes stars for this one!"
+Robin Smith of Record Mirror was negative in his review, calling it "more crud from Queen" and "another incomprehensible single with Freddie sounding strangely like Billy Mackenzie – a terrifying thought indeed".